When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Gates Carbon Belt Drive

 This system is becoming increasingly popular on city and touring bikes, simply because of the low levels of maintenance, cleanliness and quiet operation.
-Gate claim a belt will typically last up to 30,000km which is excellent.
+Gate claims a belt will typically last up to 30,000km which is excellent.

 The Urtopia uses hydraulic disc brakes although I’m not sure whether they’re Shimano, Tektro or another brand.
-The tyres are specified as puncture resistant but there’s no info on manufacturer at this time.
+The tyres are specified as puncture resistant but there’s no info on the manufacturer at this time.